MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/compare-base-r-scaler-functions.md

 |RxSpssData|Creates an SPSS data source object|`foreign::read.ssps()`|
 |rxOpen|Opens a data source for reading|`read.table()` etc.|
 |rxReadNext|Reads data from a data source|`read.table()`, etc.|

->  The functions `rxDataStep`, `rxXdfToDataFrame`, and `rxReadXdf:Reads` can also read an .XDF file into a data  frame.

 ##  <a name="bkmk_DataManipulation"></a> Data Manipulation  and Chunking